hosting-io/wp-disable/readme.txt

 == Changelog ==
+= 2.2.0 =
+* **WP Disable is now Featherweight** — a new name and look as part of the Folium Studio suite.
+Nothing else changes: same plugin, same slug, same settings (everything you've configured carries over automatically on update).
+* New plugin icon and banner.
+* Housekeeping: removed the unused pre-Folium dashboard, the old cross-plugin add-on installer, and their assets — a smaller, lighter download.
+No change to any optimisation feature or setting.
 = 2.1.0 =
 * New admin experience: WP Disable now opens inside the shared "Folium" menu with a redesigned, tabbed settings screen (dashboard, live optimisation count, instant search).
 All existing settings and their behaviour are unchanged.
 * Settings are saved over ajax using the same validation as before — no change to what gets stored.